punker76/simple-music-player/README.md

 </div>

 **SimpleMP** or **Simple Music Player** is a simple and easy to use music player for free.
-It plays the most common music files (mp3, ogg, wma, wav) in a very simple way, just drag&drop your files or folders on the main screen and start push play...
+It plays the most common music files (mp3, ogg, wma, wav) in a very simple way, just drag&drop your files or folders on the main screen and push play...

-Why another music player?
-When I decided to make my first player back in 2005, the Winamp 3 player was to buggy and very slow!
-I stopped developing in 2007.
+So why another music player?
+When I decided to make my own player back in 2005, the `Winamp 3` player was too buggy and very slow!
 I used my favorite programming language Delphi 5 and I learned a lot of new stuff.
-It was a great time and a few people in the Delphi community honored my work :-)
-Unfortunately, the interface of the FMOD sound library was no longer supported for Delphi and I decided to stop working on it.
+It was a great time and a few people in the Delphi community honored my work :-).
+Unfortunately, the interface of the FMOD sound library was no longer supported for Delphi, so I decided in 2007 to stop working on it.

-So after long time, it's time to make a new one!
+In 2012 (after long time), I decided to make a new one!

 Attention: This is a develope playground for me.
 It's a newer version of my old simple music player ([SimpleMP](http://jkarger.de/simple-music-player/)).